brokenpip3/lotb/README.md

   series = "" # path to the series memo file film = "" # path to the film memo file
   ```
-* [Image](./lotb/plugins/images.py): A plugin that will let you save image ids in sqlite and call it in a group chat with `imagename.img` or search
+* [Images](./lotb/plugins/images.py): A plugin that will let you save image ids in sqlite and call it in a group chat with `imagename.img` or search
-  for images with `/image search term` using Unsplash:
+  for images with `/image search term` using Unsplash.
+If no term is provided, the plugin will return the list of images saved in the database:
   ```toml
   [plugins.image]
   accesskey = "your_access_key" # can be also set as env var: LOTB_PLUGINS_IMAGE_ACCESSKEY